GhoshSa/ollot/README.md

 * **Model Selection:** Easily switch between available Ollama models using a dropdown menu in the chat view.
 * **Streaming Responses:** Experience real-time interaction with Ollama as the extension streams responses as they are generated.
 * **Code Formatting:** The extension automatically formats code blocks in the responses for improved readability.
-* **Copy Code:** Quickly copy code snippets from the chat using convenient copy buttons.

 ## Requirements